 According to eMarketer, advertisers in 2017 are anticipated to actually spend more on digital than on television for the first time ever.

-Since Google’s platform is operated by automated software that uses algorithms that run your ads.
-Although the customer sets up guidelines and parameters here and there, ultimately the companies themselves have very little insight into exactly who sees your ads and where they are shown.
+Since Google’s platform is operated by automated software that uses algorithms to run your ads.
+Although the customer sets up guidelines and parameters here and there, ultimately the companies themselves have very little insight into exactly who sees your ads and where they are being shown.

-But now there is software that exists that track and analyze to see if their ads are showing next to offensive content.
+But now there is software that exists to track and analyze to see if their ads are showing next to offensive content.

 As a result, Google released a statement vowing to add controls to remedy the situation.